stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 The `types` array lists all the types that this device claims to conform to, eg. `thermostat` or `speaker`.
 If you list your device as having a certain type, you inherit the natural language annotations of that type.
+The most important type is online-account, which will flag the device as an account, and will change where it appears in the UI.
+Of a similar spirit is the kind data-source, which will flag the device as a public web service with no authentication, and will hide it from the Android UI or from the 'list devices' Sabrina command.
+Other important types are cloud-only and phone-only, which will prevent your code from being instantiated outside of the right ThingEngine installation.
+Use them if you need platform specific APIs.

 `child_types` is similar, but marks your device as a collection device, and informs the system of the types that your child devices will expose.